Have You Ever Tried Dutch Oven Cooking?

-Dutch ovens are increasingly popular for cooking outdoors—hotter than Five-Alarm Chili!
-Here’s more about Dutch oven cooking and 11 great recipes!
+Dutch ovens are increasingly popular for cooking outdoors.
+Here’s more about Dutch oven cooking and three great recipes to try at home!

 Dutch ovens are terrific for cooking outdoors.
 Some enthusiasts claim food tastes better when cooked over an outdoor fire in a Dutch oven.

 Before starting, you will need a few supplies: a lid lifter, tongs, heavy gloves made especially for camp cooking, wooden utensils, charcoal briquettes, and a Dutch oven, which can range from 5 to 22 inches in diameter and be purchased new or used.

 Ideas abound about how the flat-bottom cast-iron kettle got its name.
 John G. Ragsdale, author of Dutch Ovens Chronicled, Their Use in the United States (University of Arkansas Press, 1991), floats three theories:

 - In 1704, Englishman Abraham Darby visited a Dutch foundry and observed the process for casting brass in dry sand molds.
 Later, he perfected the method for iron and attributed it to the Dutch.